NickHumphries/C-sharp-Interface-to-netCDF/README.md

 netCDF: doi:10.5065/D6H70CW6 https://doi.org/10.5065/D6H70CW6

-This C# interface supports the functions provided by the Unidata netcdf.dll (https://www.unidata.ucar.edu/software/netcdf/) currently up to 4.8, although not all functions are supported (e.g. I have omitted the deprecated varm* functions)
+This C# interface supports the functions provided by the Unidata netcdf.dll (https://www.unidata.ucar.edu/software/netcdf/) currently up to 4.8, although not all functions are supported (e.g. I have omitted the deprecated varm* functions).

+This interface is intended as a more complete replacement of that provided by Microsoft Research as a part of SDS but which has not been updated in line with netCDF developments by UniData.

 This file supports both x86 and x64 versions of the dlls, the principal difference being that the index[] start[] and count[] arrays for functions such as get_var1 or get_vara are passed as int[] for x86 and long[] for x64.